University of California - Berkeley Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At UC Berkeley, approximately 21% of students took out student loans averaging $6,175 a year.
-That adds up to $24,700 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At UC Berkeley, approximately 21% of students took out student loans averaging $7,086 a year.
+That adds up to $28,344 over four years for those students.

 University of California - Berkeley Undergraduate Student Diversity